finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Use Json.Net schema

 ## Backlog
+- Fix: Zoom in/out in Play Mode
+- Fix: Restore networking capability
+- Fix: Error/Messaging OnAwake in Play Mode
+- Fix: Card disappears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated
 - Add option to restart game in Play Mode
 - Allow any player to move cards in the play area, instead of just the player who put it there
 - Allow cards to snap to each other when moving them